oleksii-shepel/angular-actionstack/README.md

 ActionStack is a powerful Angular library designed to simplify and enhance state management within your web applications.
 Developed for the modern Angular developer, it offers a robust and intuitive approach to managing application state, empowering you to create scalable and maintainable UIs.
-It combines all the good parts of its predecessors and eliminates their shortcomings in asynchronous environment. ```This version does not reference RxJS library, only its type definitions.
-This is a customized version of the library for confident developers.
-Minified and well-tuned.```
+It combines all the good parts of its predecessors and eliminates their shortcomings in asynchronous environment.

-*** Effects are reimplemented as Epics and Sagas ***<br>
-*** To enable or disable effect dispatch corresponding action ***<br>
-*** New runners for sagas and epics are available within separate middleware packages ***<br>
-*** An execution stack is presented to monitor store workload and detect idle time ***<br>

 [redux-docs](https://redux.js.org/)
 [observable-docs](https://redux-observable.js.org/)